††††† 501 KAR 3:020. Administration; management.

 ††††† (e) Work record and program involvement; and

-††††† (f) Unusual occurrences and in the event of the death of a prisoner, disposition of the prisoner's property and remains.
+††††† (f) Unusual occurrences and if a prisoner dies, disposition of the prisoner's property and remains.

 ††††† (2) Medical records shall be maintained as required by the Department of Libraries and Archives pursuant to 725 KAR Chapter 1.

-††††† (3) The jailer for a jail that houses state prisoners shall ensure that prisoner records are safeguarded.
+††††† (3) The jailer or jail administrator for a jail that houses state prisoners shall ensure that prisoner records are safeguarded.

 ††††† (a) Name of person, agency, or organization requesting information;